kossnocorp/jquery.turbolinks/README.md

 ## Contributors

-Idea and code by [@kossnocorp](http://koss.nocorp.me/), with special thanks to the project's [contributors](https://github.com/kossnocorp/jquery.turbolinks/graphs/contributors).
+Initial idea and code by [@kossnocorp](http://koss.nocorp.me/), with special thanks to [@rstacruz](https://github.com/rstacruz) and other the project's [contributors](https://github.com/kossnocorp/jquery.turbolinks/graphs/contributors).

 ## License